open-politics/opol/opol/stack/README.md

 ## Overview

-The `opol/opol/stack` directory is at the heart of the application, responsible for orchestrating various microservices and workflows essential for the system's functionality.
+This `opol/opol/stack` directory is at the heart of the application, responsible for orchestrating various microservices and workflows essential for the system's functionality.
 It is ready to use with Docker Compose on your local machine.

-In its advanced form, it can be deployed as a Kubernetes cluster using Helm.
-For more information, see [deployment documentation](../../.deployment).

 ![Stack with Flows Architecture](../../.github/media/stackwithflowarchitecture.png)